Frequently Asked Questions

 - When do I need an outside meter and vault?

-- Will the central water bring more development to our area?
+- Will public water bring more development to our area?

 - Can I keep my well or cistern?